asmeyer/Dissertation_temperature_adaptation_ants/README.md

 <div id='id-section3'/>
 ##Repository layout
+* The main folder has the readME, license, and the overall protocols for most of these projects.

-Question 2 and 3 are layed out in /Dissertation_Projects/2014_xanbe-common-garden_gxp_evolution/
+* Question 2 and 3 are layed out in /Dissertation_Projects/2014_xanbe-common-garden_gxp_evolution/